-Under Council Directive 2003/48/EC on the taxation of savings income, the "Savings Directive", each member state of the European Union, each a "Member State", is required to provide to the tax authorities of another such Member State details of payments of interest or other similar income paid by a person within its jurisdiction to, or secured by such a person for, an individual beneficial owner resident in, or certain limited types of entity established in, that other Member State.
-The Savings Directive will, however, be repealed with effect from January 1, 2016 in the case of Member States other than Austria and from January 1, 2017 in the case of Austria.

-Austria will, until January 1, 2017 (unless during such period it elects otherwise), operate a withholding system in relation to such payments instead of an information reporting system.
+Under Council Directive 2003/48/EC on the taxation of savings income, or the Savings Directive, each member state of the European Union, each a Member State, is required to provide to the tax authorities of another such Member State details of payments of interest or other similar income paid by a person within its jurisdiction to, or secured by such a person for, an individual beneficial owner resident in, or certain limited types of entity established in, that other Member State.
+However, for a transitional period, Austria will (unless during such period it elects otherwise) instead operate a withholding system in relation to such payments.
 The rate of withholding is 35.0%.
 However, the beneficial owner of the interest (or similar income) payment may elect that certain provision of information procedures should be applied instead of withholding, provided that certain conditions are met.
-This transitional period would terminate if agreement by certain non-European Union countries to exchange of information relating to such payments were reached.
+The transitional period is to terminate at the end of the first full fiscal year following agreement by certain non-EU countries to exchange of information procedures relating to interest and other similar income.